leios/gpu-handbook/src/content/abstractions.md

 ```

-Note that for both of these timings, I have shown only the results of teh second run of the code to avoid precompilation overhead.
+Note that for both of these timings, I have shown only the results of the second run of the code to avoid precompilation overhead.
 Even so, it's clear the CPU is faster.
 How much faster?